I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Olhöps

-The British tap takeover was aided by the music that was being played, with Travis, Blur, & Bloc Party all featured along with a few other U.S. indie bands.
+The British tap takeover was aided by the music being played, with Travis, Blur, & Bloc Party all featured, along with a few other U.S. indie bands.

 In addition to the bar & the brewery, the same people also run Höp Cream, a project that combines ice cream & beer.
 These beer floats are available at Olhöps.
 If ice cream isn’t a sufficient meal, there’s also a food stand that is sometimes open in the back of the bar.